I don’t think anyone likes to be angry.

 But, perhaps because of its potentially destructive qualities, anger seems to be the emotion with which we humans struggle with most.
 I hear clients say: ‘I’m not angry, I’m irritated.’, ‘I’m not angry.
 I’m just annoyed.’
 ‘I’m not angry with my husband, I’m just frustrated with him.‘ or ‘I am unhappy with him.‘

 These are all just different ways to express varying degrees of anger.

 Anger ranges from mild irritation to rage.
-Upset, irritation, annoyance, feeling peeved, indignant or frustrated are all on the anger inventory list.
-It would seem ‘I AM ANGRY!’ are the hardest words to say.
+Upset, nuisance, annoyance, feeling peeved, dissatisfied or frustrated are all on the anger inventory list.
+It would seem ‘I AM ANGRY!’ are the most challenging words to say.

 To feel anger is to feel the experience of being human.
 The problem is not the emotion, but what you do with the anger.

 Anger is a response to feeling hurt.
 It’s the human flight-fight response in action.
 Something feels like it’s threatening your sense of Self and happiness.
 It’s great that the brain is working and doing what it’s supposed to do.
 But:

 Where there is anger, there is always pain underneath.
 Eckhart Tolle